Lemons, Lavender, & Laundry

 Using a Circular Saw, cut your piece of underlayment to size, so it fits squarely under the trimmed frame.
 In our case the underlayment was cut to a 22 x 20″ piece

-Use wood glue to attach your wood trim pieces together at the seams, then clamp them until the glue has dried.
+Use wood glue to attach your wood trim pieces together at the seams, then clamp them with wood clamps until the glue has dried.

 Once the glue has dried attach your underlayment piece to the back of the frame using a nail gun.